sandrokeil/Z-Ray-Doctrine2/CONTRIBUTING.md

  -  Git Guide: [README-GIT.md](README-GIT.md)

 If you are working on new features, or refactoring an existing component, please create a proposal.
-You can do this in on the RFC's page, https://github.com/sandrokeil/Z-Ray-Doctrine2/wiki/RFCs.
+You can do this on the RFC's page, https://github.com/sandrokeil/Z-Ray-Doctrine2/wiki/RFCs.